srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     The editor will now show the contents of the **lab15-setup.azcli** file.

-1. In the editor, update the `{YOUR-ID}` and `SETLOCATION` assigned values.
+1. In the editor, update the `{your-id}` and `SETLOCATION` assigned values.

-    Referencing the sample below as an example, you need to set `{YOUR-ID}` to the Unique ID you created at the start of this course - i.e. **CAH191211**, and set `SETLOCATION` to the location that makes sense for your resources.
+    Referencing the sample below as an example, you need to set `{your-id}` to the Unique ID you created at the start of this course - i.e. **cah191211**, and set `SETLOCATION` to the location that makes sense for your resources.

     ```bash
     #!/bin/bash

-    YourID="{YOUR-ID}"
+    YourID="{your-id}"
     RGName="rg-az220"
     IoTHubName="iot-az220-training-$YourID"
     DeviceID="sensor-th-0055"